 Once a member volunteers, it is essential to have something for them to do.
 The surest way to drive away volunteers is to have nothing for them to do.
 Just think about yourself - how frustrating is it to volunteer for something and never get to do anything?
 That means that even if you don't have a project about to start, you should still keep the structure of your committee intact.
-So, suppose your community services committee only does a toy drive during the holidays.
-In that case, that does not mean that you should suspend your committee during the rest of the year.
-Use that time to train, expand to other holidays, start a toy building workshop, etc. Use meetings during the rest of the year to brainstorm and consider input from committee members.
+Suppose your Community Services Committee only does a toy drive during the holidays.
+That does not mean you should suspend your committee during for rest of the year.
+Use that time to train, expand to other holidays, start a toy-building workshop, etc. Use meetings during the rest of the year to brainstorm and consider input from committee members.